 The Field Museum houses some 30 million artifacts and includes everything but the kitchen sink – beetles, mummies, gemstones, Bushman the stuffed ape – all tended by a slew of PhD-wielding scientists, as the Field remains an active research institution.
 The collection's rock star is Sue, the largest Tyrannosaurus rex yet discovered.
 She even gets her own gift shop.
 Special exhibits, such as the 3-D movie, cost extra.

-The museum is vast, so get a map at the desk and make a plan of attack or download the museum's free app for curated tours of various collections.
+The museum is vast, so get a map at the desk and make a plan of attack.